file-format/Products/content/en/pdf/net/pdfjet/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">.NET API to Generate PDF Reports</h2>
 <p>PDFjet for .NET provides software developers the capability to generate PDF reports inside your own applications.
-You can create Multi-page reports with just a few lines of code using the "Table" class.
+You can create Multi-page reports with just a few lines of code using the"Table" class.
 Once the document is created, you can easily insert new pages as well as add graphics or text elements into the existing PDF.
 You can also modify the existence of PDF files according to your desires and save it to an external disk.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}